Russell-Waterhouse/blog/content/post/testing.md

 It's really that simple.

-Chances are high that your product is just slow.
 Take a sprint, do some performance work.
 It's worth it.
 You've been saying for years that "premature optimization is the root of all evil."
 Now that it's no longer premature, do the work.
 Also, stop using that phrase as an excuse!

 Now let's say that you are actually working on a hard problem that takes hours to compute, no matter what you do.